green-kernel/powerletrics/README.md

-# powermetrics on 🐧 so powerletrics
+# powermetrics on 🐧 => powerletrics

-This project tries to copy the powermetrics program under mac but brings the functionality to Linux.
+PowerLetrics is an open-source framework designed to monitor and analyze power consumption metrics at the process level on Linux.
+Similar to how `top` displays memory or CPU time, PowerLetrics provides the "Energy Footprint" of each process in real-time.
+This project is still in the early stages of development.
+Please test it and submit any issues.

-This is still very early on in development.
-Please test and submit an issue.
+This project is heavily influenced by the `powermetrics` program on macOS.

 ## Install and run